andrezeitz/z-padel-milestone-5/README.md

 The footer is sticky on the bottom of all pages.
 It display our social media platforms, contact information and shipping details.

 <img width="1087" alt="Skärmavbild 2022-01-25 kl  13 40 51" src="https://user-images.githubusercontent.com/85236391/150978713-26ecb2a4-c005-428a-b48f-a59b6fc5fd24.png">

+### Email Provider

+I use SendGrid as email provider to be able to send out the verification email and the confirmation email after a user has made an order.

 ## Testing